mroejr/BAAM/Code_Analysis.md

   - Unused Code: 3
   - Performance: 270
 - Overall code grade: A
-- Issue Levels for Security Category
+- Levels for Security Issues
   - Info: The least critical issue type will appear as **blue**; for example code style issues are shown this way.
   - Warning: This issue type will appear as **yellow**.
 You should be careful with these ones, they are based on code standards and conventions.
   - Error: The more dangerous types of issues will show as **red**.
 Take your time to fix these, although the code may run, these issues show the code that is very susceptible to problems.
 These issues are bug-prone, and/or can have serious problems regarding security and compatibility.